francesghart/francesghart.github.io/index.md

 <!-- There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project. -->

 ## Research Interests
-Suicide, death attitudes, existential psychology, theory formalization, mathematical and computational modeling, digital phenotyping, scalable treatments, meta-science
+Suicide, death attitudes, existential psychology, theory formalization, mathematical and computational modeling, digital phenotyping, scalable treatments, metascience

 ## Education